stommen/tif285/ModelingOptimization/OverviewModeling.md

 \pars^* = \mathop{\mathrm{arg} \min}_{\pars\in \mathbb{R}^p} \, C(\pars).
 $$ (eq:OverviewModeling:Optimization)

 We note that this task is an optimization problem that can become challenging when the model is non-linear and the parameter dimension $p$ is large.
-We will discuss gradient-descent-based optimization methods in {numref}`sec:Optimization`: {ref}`sec:Optimization`.
+We will discuss gradient-descent-based optimization methods in {numref}`sec:MathematicalOptimization`: {ref}`sec:MathematicalOptimization`.

 The optimization approach to regression will provide limited information on the model precision.
 It is also prone to overfitting and other issues of high-dimensional parameter volumes.
 In the **Bayesian inference** part we will therefore formulate regression as an inductive inference problem, with rigorous handling of uncertainties.
 See in particular {numref}`sec:BayesianLinearRegression`: {ref}`sec:BayesianLinearRegression`.